 Lunch in own in Brigham City, UT

-2 overnights Jackson Hole, WY
+Check in for two overnights The Rockwell Inn, Jackson Hole, WY

 Day 21

-Grand Teton National Park
+Visit Grand Teton National Park

-Yellowstone National Park
+Visit Yellowstone National Park

 Day 22